TransactionSoftwareGmbH/transbase-python/README.md

 # transbase-python

-A python driver for transbase
+A python client for [transbase](https://www.transaction.de/loesungen/transbase-ressourcenoptimierte-hochleistungsdatenbank) based on tci.

+## Development

+- install python 3
+- it is recommended to install virtualenv
+  `py -m pip install --user virtualenv`